TritonDataCenter/manatee-state-machine/README.md

 ephemeral node that identifies itself.
 These nodes are implicitly ordered by ZK.
 When the node's session is expired by ZK (e.g., as a result of prolonged disconnection), the ephemeral node is removed, and all peers with established ZK sessions are notified.
+In implementation, this means that for each manatee cluster, there will be a single directory containing the ephemeral nodes for each peer.
+These nodes are created when each peer's session is established, and node's will watch this directory to be notified of peers coming and going.

-**Cluster state**: the cluster state is non-ephemeral, and consists of:
+**Cluster state**: the cluster state is a single, non-ephemeral object whose contents are a JSON object that includes:

 * **G**, a generation number
 * **P**, the hostname (or other identifier) for the current primary peer